TheMEMOLab/Bio326-NMBU/Doc/03_Binning.md

 We will use a genomes-to-report pipeline named assemblycomparator2 to characterize the functional potential of our bins.
 You can read more about this pipeline [here]([https://github.com/cmkobel/assemblycomparator2](https://github.com/cmkobel/assemblycomparator2?tab=readme-ov-file#what-analyses-does-it-do)).

 ![image](https://github.com/TheMEMOLab/Bio326-NMBU/assets/5913696/bee98c41-6d96-4985-8bea-5784cb008d8c)
+_Figure showing the jobs that assemblycomparator2 computes on the bins, and in which order.
+This is a directed acyclic graph._

-Assemblycomparator2 is already installed on Orion, and can be accessed by activating the following conda environment, and calling its launcher `asscom2`.
+Assemblycomparator2 is already installed on Orion, and can be called after activating the following conda environment.

 ```bash
 source activate /mnt/courses/BIO326/PROK/conda_ac26